32483 LCpl Robert

 with Royal Garrison Artillery posted to 42 Coy on 20 Nov then to 45 Coy on 17

 Feb 16.
 Transferred to MGC on 18 Mar; posted to C Coy on 27 May 16 and deployed to France on 16 Aug 16.
-Duplicate Attestation form countersigned by
+Embarked for France

 16 Aug 16 with C Coy; his regimental conduct sheet (blank) was signed by Capt RE

 Williams.
-Transferred to C Bn on its formation (18 Nov 16).
-Returned to Base
+Transferred to C Bn on its formation, he returned to Base

 Depot at Lamilliers on 24 Jan arriving on 26 Jan.
-Renumbered as 73817.
-Transferred to Infantry
+Renumbered as 73817, he was transferred to Infantry

 Branch MGC on 22 Jun 17; joined 149 Coy MGC in the field on 8 Jul.
 Granted UK leave in Nov